Five Hints for Faster Turn Times

-Appraising is a constantly changing profession.
-Regularly, it seems, appraisers are asked to supply more information or have steps added to their data gathering.
-All of this is to guarantee the end user is presented with the best information possible.
-In order to stay current with the always changing requirements, ASAP Appraisal Services, Inc. is always testing new tools and tweaking processes to increase efficiency so we can do more work for quickly.
-At ASAP Appraisal Services, Inc. we know that time is important to everybody, so we've listed some tips you can do to accelerate the process on any appraisals ordered from ASAP Appraisal Services, Inc..
+Appraising is an always changing profession.
+Regularly, it seems, appraisers are asked to provide extra information or have steps added to their process.
+All of this is to guarantee the end user receives the best data to be had.
+In order to keep up with the constantly changing requirements, ASAP Appraisal Services, Inc. is constantly seeking additional tools and tweaking processes in order to increase efficiency so we can do more work for you.
+Since ASAP Appraisal Services, Inc. knows that time is important to everyone, we've listed a couple of tips you can do to accelerate the process whenever you order an appraisal with ASAP Appraisal Services, Inc..

-- When you order online, you automatically get e-mail confirmations that the assignment was received, and fast, secure .PDF format report delivery.
-This tip alone will save the most time!
-No longer do we have to retype information from a fax, and you don't have to wonder whether the order was received.
+- With online ordering, you automatically receive e-mail notifications that the request was received, and fast, secure .PDF format report delivery.
+This tip single-handedly will save the most time!
+No longer do we have to manually enter information from a fax, and you don't have to wonder whether we got the request.

-- Are you providing complete and accurate data about the subject property?
+- Are you providing complete and accurate information about the subject property?

-- There's nothing like being one number off on the street address to unnecessarily interrupt an appraisal assignment.
+- There's nothing like being one number off on the street address to unnecessarily slow down an appraisal assignment.
 And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
-Even a list of recent sales from the area is welcome — remember, however, that professional appraisers must always do their own due diligence on comparable sales, and ours may be different from yours.
+Even a list of recent area sales is welcome — remember, however, that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours might differ from yours.

-You're always welcome to call us at if you have any questions about your property or an assignment we're working on for you, don't hesitate to call us at
+If you have any questions about your property or a job we're working on for you, don't hesitate to call us at

-- It's relatively easy to appraise a cookie-cutter home.
-What takes time is analyzing how unique elements add to or detract from what otherwise would be a property's market value.
-Let us know up front when ordering your report if there are unique details of the home or surrounding area -- for example, it's recently had an addition put on, it's subject to zoning restrictions, it's susceptible to flooding.
-While these are things that we'll find out on our own, knowing them sooner is likely to make your report arrive more quickly.
+- Cookie-cutter homes are relatively easy to appraise.
+Most of an appraiser's time is spent analyzing how unique details add to or detract from what otherwise would be a property's market value.
+When ordering your report, let us know if there are unique characteristics of the home or surrounding area -- for example, it's had a recent addition constructed, it's subject to zoning restrictions, it's prone to flooding.
+While these are things that we'd find out on our own, knowing them early on will likely make your report arrive without delay.

-Coming from you -- someone they have been working with on their loan -- a little info about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and can go a long way toward trimming the time it takes to inspect a home.
-Please feel free to point them to our website, where we have multiple pages of helpful information for homeowners as well as others about the appraisal process for homeowners.
+Hearing it directly from you -- someone they are working with on their loan -- a short explanation about the appraisal process, who we are, and especially that dusting and polishing won't increase their home's value one little bit, and can shorten the appraisal inspection time.
+Our website has lots of pages of relevant information about the appraisal process for homeowners.
 Please feel free to share it with your customers.
 Tell them to call us if they want to become familiar with our staff and services.
-Remind them it benefits them to set the appointment without delay!
+Remind them it's to their advantage to set the appointment soon!

 - Easily track the status of your report on our website.

-- Why are you still playing phone and fax tag are a thing of the past with up-to-the-minute status updates available online, anytime, 24/7.
-As we complete each important milestone in an assignment, that information is available to you online.
+- Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
+As each important milestone in an assignment is completed, that information can be viewed instantly online.
 It's never been easier to track the status of your report.